vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 ## And / Or

 If you need “and” or “or” in the description of the purpose, the functionality in a particular class, you can bet that applying SRP is a good idea.
 Both scenarios imply that it does more than one focused thing.
-As mentioned above, nothing is set in stone, there is no approach that fits all scenarios, but at least it should raise the question if it might be a good idea to refactor your code until “and” and “or” is out of that classe’s elevator pitch.
+As mentioned above, nothing is set in stone, there is no approach that fits all scenarios, but at least it should raise the question if it might be a good idea to refactor your code until “and” and “or” is out of that class’s elevator pitch.

 ## Hard

 “Nothing good comes easy” as they say.
 Maybe, I give you that.
 In the beginning it will be relatively easy to break models into focused classes that do one thing.
 That will be your foundation to move forward into more complex waters.
 Take your time to build this base with care.
 Rushing is not your friend.
+You don’t go fast by writing bad code.
+That’s for sure.
+Chances are pretty good that the opposite is adequate.

 Once complexity kicks in, it becomes a lot harder to break objects apart.
 I mean, there is no way around it.
 It will happen anyway, but with a good foundation you can build higher and more stable—as with buildings.
 It will get harder over time, that is probably for sure.
 But at the same time, the problems also get more interesting, more challenging.
 It is a fun process that you might actually enjoy.
 Embrace it!